Creditra/Creditra-Contracts/docs/EXECUTION_QUALITY.md

 This document is the answer to "is this codebase serious?".
-It catalogs the concrete artifacts of execution quality — test count, coverage, CI surface, PR cadence, deployment checklist — that a reviewer can verify in a few minutes by running the commands at the bottom of each section.
+It catalogs the concrete artifacts of execution quality — test count, coverage, CI surface, PR cadence, deployment checklist — that a reviewer can verify in a few

 Companion: `COVERAGE_REPORT.md` (per-issue coverage snapshots), `TEST_COVERAGE_REPORT.md` (workspace-level coverage report at v1.0 cutoff),